 The table shows a series of cross-sectional probit regressions where the dependent variable is an indicator equal to one if the fund family introduced a LMT in 2019.
 All explanatory variables are weighted averages at fund-family level by using the share of assets of the fund in the total assets of the fund family as a weight.
 Liquidity/TA is the average cash and liquid bonds to total assets in the fund family.
 High sensitivity is the average sensitivity of flows to performance during 2017-2018.
 Share Pension & Insurance is the average share of ownership by pensions and insurance companies.
-Share Banks & IF is the average share ownership by banks and investment funds.
-Volatility is the average family volatility of flows over the last 12 months.
-Share of distressed is the average number of funds that rank in the lowest decile of net flows to total assets in any given month during 2017-2018.
+Share Banks & IF is the average number of funds that rank in the lowest decile of net flows to total assets in any given month during 2017-2018.
 BHC is an indicator equal 1 if the asset management company is owned by a bank holding corporation.
-Robust standard errors in parenthesis. \\\ represents significance at 1% level. \\ at 5% level and. \ at 10% respectively.
+Robust standard errors in parenthesis.

-2018 to December 2019.
-We find that several fund-family characteristics are correlated with the probability of introducing LMTs.
+2018 to December 2019.8 We find that several fund-family characteristics are correlated with the probability of introducing LMTs.
 Chiefly, large fund families, measured by the log of total assets under management, are more likely to add LMTs.
 On the other hand, families with higher average levels of liquidity, measured as the average level of cash and liquid government bonds to total assets, are less likely to introduce new liquidity management tools.
 This is intuitive as funds with larger cash buffers can more easily meet redemptions.
-We also find that the investor base matters in the decision to introduce new LMTs, with families with higher shares of banks and investment funds being more likely to adopt LMTs, while those with a higher share of pension funds and insurance companies being less likely.
-We also find that families with a larger share of equity funds are less likely to adopt LMTs, which is expected given that equity funds are less likely to face the liquidity mismatch problems that LMTs aim to address.
+We also find that the investor base matters in the decision to introduce new LMTs, with families with higher shares of banks and investment funds being more likely to adopt LMTs, while those with a higher share of pension funds and insurance companies being less likely.9 We also find that families with a larger share of equity funds are less likely to adopt LMTs, which is expected given that equity funds are less likely to face the liquidity mismatch problems that LMTs aim to address.
 Finally, note that the past volatility of flows, the past sensitivity of flows to performance, or the average number of distressed funds are not correlated with the decision to introduce a new LMTs.
 This suggests that the decision to introduce LMTs is not necessarily related to an individual funds' redemption experiences, which is our main outcome variable of interest.

-$^8\mathrm{We}$ exclude 2020 from this analysis as the COVID-19 shock might explain the introduction of tools in 2020.
+$^{^8\}mathrm{We}$ exclude 2020 from this analysis as the COVID-19 shock might explain the introduction of tools in 2020.

-&lt;sup>9The negative correlation between high ownership by pension funds and the introduction of LMTs can be due to the documented counter-cyclical investment behavior of pension funds, which makes them less likely to redeem in periods of market distress (Timmer 2018).
+9The negative correlation between high ownership by pension funds and the introduction of LMTs can be due to the documented counter-cyclical investment behavior of pension funds, which makes them less likely to redeem in periods of market distress (Timmer 2018).